dreamTent/FakeYouVoiceConversion/README.md

     byte[] resultBytes = await client.MakeVoiceConversion("weight_4c230zwawr3dm0jqcce16xtvf", fileBytes);
 }
 ````
-The login function returns true if the login was successfull or the user was already logged in.
+The login function returns true if the login was successful or the user was already logged in.
-It returns false if the login was unsucessfull.
+It returns false if the login was unsuccessful.

 ## Logout
 If you have logged in, don't forget to logout!